Ha Long Bay, Sa Pa, Hoi An, Son Doong Cave, and Mekong Delta offer ironclad guarantees for a highly memorable Vietnam visit.

 Superior cruises: Garden Bay Cruise, Apricot Cruise, Majestic Cruise, Oriental Sails, or Bai Tho Junk.

 Sa Pa - a singular trekking experience

-A typical trek starts from Sa Pa Town at around 8:30 am and follow the village trail cross many hills.
-In about 30 minutes after, the town starts getting smaller and smaller.
+A typical trek starts from Sa Pa Town at around 8:30 am and follows the village trail across many hills.
+In about 30 minutes, the town starts getting smaller and smaller.